Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PYyvu8feZqA.md

 # [December 15th, 2020 Livestream](../2020-12-15.md)
 ## Q&A: Will we get a Shop in Europe - the shipping costs are a bit spicy?
 https://www.youtube.com/watch?v=PYyvu8feZqA
-This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: EU Merch?](./yt-dp0tlXo6TQ0.md) [https://www.youtube.com/watch?v=dp0tlXo6TQ0](https://www.youtube.com/watch?v=dp0tlXo6TQ0)
+This question was possibly duplicated with a more recent answer: [April 12th, 2022 Livestream Q&A: EU Merch status update?](./yt-l9FKieDCBSE.md) [https://www.youtube.com/watch?v=l9FKieDCBSE](https://www.youtube.com/watch?v=l9FKieDCBSE)

 ### Topics